[Updated on 31 July 2018]

 36. Channel your silly side and Zorb around in a giant inflatable ball at Jozi X

 Jozi X has the longest zorb ride in South Africa.
-Climb into the 3m diameter inflatable ball and roll down the 200m long slope.
-R80 pp for 1 zorb roll and R100 pp for 2 rolls.
+Climb into the 3-metre diameter inflatable ball and roll down the 200-metre long slope.
 Jozi X also has slacklining to practise your balancing skills and develop core strength, the crazy sport of Bubble Soccer and the Big Air Krush Kushion Jump.
-This will get you practicing serious tricks, flips and rolls on skateboards, bmx bikes and snow boards.
-R50 for 3 hours, call ahead during the week to book a session.
-Jozi X adventure centre, Cnr Main & Sloane, Bryanston.
-Wednesday to Sunday from 10 am to 5pm.
-Call 082 456 2358.
+This will get you practising serious tricks, flips and rolls on skateboards, BMX bikes and snowboards.
+Call ahead during the week to book a session.
+Open Wednesday to Sunday from 10:00 to 17:00.

 37. Cheer on the Kaizer Chiefs on their home ground in the biggest stadium in Africa

 The biggest stadium in Africa, the FNB stadium, goes by many names including Soccer City.
 It’s built in the shape of a Zulu clay pot traditionally used for serving umqombothi.
-Vuvuzelas and gees welcome.
+Vuvuzelas and ‘gees’ are welcome.

 38. A treat for the senses at the largest flower market in the southern hemisphere

-The 50 000 square metre specialised flower warehouse, the Multiflora flower market, sees 1 million flower stems pass through its doors in just three to four hours!
-Private shoppers are welcome to browse through the largest flower market in the Southern Hemisphere.
-Contact: 011 613 4011.
+The 50,000 square metre specialised flower warehouse, the Multiflora flower market, sees 1 million flower stems pass through its doors in just three to four hours!
+Private shoppers are welcome to browse through the largest flower market in the southern hemisphere.

 39. The Market Theatre

-The Market theatre was an integral part of the struggle and continues to produce strong, intelligent performances.
-Award-winning past pieces include Woza Albert, Asinamali, Bopha, Sophiatown, You Strike the Woman You Strike a Rock, Born in the RSA, Black Dog and the standard continues with cutting edge performances on offer.
-Book on Computicket.
-56 Margaret McIngana St, Newtown.
-Monday hours are 8am to 4pm, Tuesday to Saturday hours are 8am to 10pm and Sunday hours are midday to 5pm.
-Call 011 832 1641 for more info.
+The Market Theatre was an integral part of the struggle and continues to produce strong, forward-thinking performances.
+Award-winning pieces in the past include Woza Albert, Asinamali, Bopha, Sophiatown, You Strike a Woman, You Strike a Rock, Born in the RSA, Black Dog.
+The superb standard of theatre continues with cutting-edge performances on offer.
+Monday hours are 09:00 to 16:00, Tuesday to Saturday hours are 09:00 to 20:30 and Sunday hours are midday to 17:00.

 40. Drive over the Nelson Mandela Bridge